Panama Canal Gatun Locks aerial view

 Panama Declares Independence

 With US backing, Panama declares independence from Colombia on November 3, 1903.
-The US Navy prevents Colombian forces from landing.
 Within weeks, the new Panamanian government signs the Hay-Bunau-Varilla Treaty granting the US control of the Canal Zone "in perpetuity."

 1904–1914